Frequently asked questions

 - Whether you want to take additional birth leave

-Birth leave can be taken immediately after your partner gives birth.
-You are entitled to an entire work week of leave.
-With a work week of 5 days (40 hours), you are entitled to 5 days of leave.
-If you work fewer hours, you also get less leave.
-You may take the leave immediately after the birth or spread out within the first four weeks after the birth.
+You can take paternity leave immediately after your partner gives birth.
+You are entitled to a full working week of leave.
+If you work a 5-day week (40 hours), you are entitled to 5 days of leave.
+If you work fewer hours, you will receive less leave.
+You can take the leave immediately after the birth or spread it out over the first four weeks after the birth.

-Additional birth leave allows you to take up to 5 weeks of leave.
+With supplementary birth leave, you can take up to 5 weeks of leave.
 You can do this up to 6 months after the birth of your child.
-Before you can take additional birth leave, you must first take the "normal" birth leave in full.
+Before you can take supplementary birth leave, you must first take all of your 'normal' birth leave.

-During additional birth leave, you get 70% of your hourly wage.
-That is, 70% of what you normally earn per hour.
+During supplementary birth leave, you will receive 70% of your hourly wage.
+This is therefore 70% of what you normally earn per hour.
 You can take a maximum of the average number of hours you have worked in the last 13 weeks.
 If you have a phase B contract, the minimum number of hours per week stated in your contract applies.

-Most of the additional birth leave is paid by the UWV.
-The UWV pays 70% of wages, with vacation pay included.
-UBN pays only the vacation days on the additional birth leave.
+The supplementary birth leave is largely paid for by the UWV.
+The UWV pays 70% of the salary, including vacation pay.
+UBN only pays for vacation days taken during the supplementary birth leave.

-The benefit you receive from the UWV during the additional birth leave is therefore a maximum of 70% of the maximum daily wage.
-This is calculated by the UWV in the following way:
+The benefit you receive from the UWV during supplementary birth leave is therefore a maximum of 70% of the maximum daily wage.
+This is calculated by the UWV as follows:

-- The UWV uses the 1-month date for the start of leave.
+- The UWV uses the date of 1 month before the start of the leave.

-- From that date, the UWV looks back 1 year at your sv earnings for that year.
+- From that date, the UWV will look back 1 year at your social security wage for that year.

-- The sv salary is divided by 261 days.
+- The social security wage is divided by 261 days.
 This is the average number of working days per year.
-Are you employed for less than a year?
-Then the UWV divides the sv wage by the number of days you were paid by UBN.
-The result of this is the daily wage.
+Have you been employed for less than a year?
+Then the UWV divides the social security wage by the number of days you were paid by UBN.
+The result is the daily wage.

 What are phase contracts?

-If you work through a temp agency, you fall under the Flexwet.
-This regulates how temporary work works.
-The longer you work, the more rights you accumulate.
-You work in so-called phases, starting with phase A.
+If you work through a temporary employment agency, you are covered by the Flex Act.
+This act regulates how temporary work works.
+The longer you work, the more rights you accrue.
+You work in so-called phases, starting in phase A.

-- Phase B lasts up to three years, during which you can get up to six contracts.
-(Again, if you were already working in phase B before Jan.
-3, 2022, the duration is longer.
-You can then work in phase B for four years).
+- Phase B lasts for a maximum of three years, during which you can receive up to six contracts.
+(Again, if you were already working in phase B before January 3, 2022, the duration is longer.
+You may then work in phase B for four years.)

-- In face C, an employment contract is entered into for an indefinite period.
+- In case C, an employment contract for an indefinite period is entered into.

-If you do not work for more than 6 months between 2 temporary employment contracts, you fall back into the phase system.
-So the counting then starts again from phase A.
+If you do not work for more than 6 months between two temporary employment contracts, you will fall back into the phase system.
+The count will then start again from phase A.

-Development is important to us.
-In consultation with your supervisor, there are many possibilities.
-Would you like to get a forklift certificate, for example?
+We believe development is important.
+In consultation with your manager, there are many possibilities.
+Would you like to obtain a forklift certificate, for example?
 Or do you need other training?
 UBN will help you with this.